 In the School of Management Library at this time of year we are asked lots of questions on where to start researching a country and its economy.
 Here are some hints and tips on how to get started…

-For country profiles, check out FitchConnect.
+For country profiles, check out the BMI section of FitchConnect.
 There are other sources available too, but this would be our favourite and is generally the most comprehensive.
 Its country risk reports should provide you with an overview of most areas of interest on a country, including a PESTLE analysis or similar.

 For a more detailed introduction and some step-by-step instructions for the resources mentioned above, have a read of our post on sourcing country analysis.